-Students who have successfully completed Career Essentials are eligible to apply for an internship as assistant in the following semester's program.
-Two students are selected as paid interns each term.
+High school students who have successfully completed Career Essentials, and are 16 years or older, are eligible to apply for a paid internship as an assistant in the program.
+Two students are selected as interns each term.
 The interns assist in planning the program's activities as well as have an opportunity to model and apply the skills they learned in the program.
-In addition to their responsibilities as assistants, the interns are also take part in our Internship Program's career readiness workshops and enrichment activities.
+In addition to their responsibilities as assistants, the interns also participate in our Internship Program's career readiness workshops and enrichment activities.

 Morolake Thompson, an intern who assisted with Career Essentials in Fall 2009, said of her experience, "As a Futures and Options intern, I became better skilled in time management and learned to take initiative.
 As a student, balancing several extra-curricular activities at once, every minute became significant and leisure was precious.
 I would very much recommend the program to other students because of the basic on-the-job skills every student needs.
 As a student, finding employment is difficult because of lack of experience.
 As a result of the internship opportunity created especially for students by Futures and Options, teens have the opportunity to prove they are mature and skilled enough to handle the challenge of employment."

-Career Essentials is made possible thanks to generous support from the Gap Foundation, the Lily Auchincloss Foundation, Inc. and the Capital One Foundation.
+Career Essentials is made possible thanks to generous support from the Gap Foundation, the PwC Foundation, and the Capital One Foundation.